 Beat together until well blended (photo 3).
 Add the extracts and beat well.
 Add remaining ingredients and combine well (photo 4).

-Form into small logs, about 3 inches long.
+Form into small logs.

 Shape into crescents (photo 6) and place on baking tray.